-What are the most common misperceptions people have about Greece?
+What are the most common misconceptions people have about Greece?

 Firstly, most people think Greece is all whitewashed cuboid houses with geraniums in brightly painted pots.
 They are surprised, sometimes disappointed, when I explain that this style of architecture is found almost exclusively in the Cycladic group of islands, such as Santorini.
-(I wish that the Greek National Tourist Organization would use some other images to promote Greece!)
+(I wish the Greek National Tourist Organization would use some other images to promote Greece!)
 Secondly, people are surprised to discover how mountainous Greece is.
 They come here thinking it's flat, and are blown away by the mountains and the winding roads!

 What do you like best about our Athens and the Heart of Greece tour itinerary?